Investment

 3. Expectations and business confidence.

 Keynes believed this was very important.
-Keynes termed it “animal spirits”.
-Rising confidence will encourage people to invest more - whatever the rate of interest.
+Keynes termed it “animal spirits”

 4. Government Policy.